enfabrica/enkit/scripts/gee.md

 ### bisect

-Usage: `gee bisect [command...]`
+Usage: `gee bisect [--good <commit-ish>] command...`

 This command wraps the `git bisect` command, and attempts to discover a commit that causes the provided command to transition from a success to a failure.
 During this process, gee will create a special branch named `bisect_<branchname>` to perform the bisect operation in.

-gee will attempt to find a previous last good commit by testing a day, a week, a month, 3 months, and finally six months into the past.
+If "--good" is specified, gee will using the specified commit as the starting point for bisect (the first good commit, where the command is expected to succeed).
+If "--good" is not used, gee will attempt to find a previous last good commit by testing a day, a week, a month, 3 months, and finally six months into the past.
 Once a past good commit is found, the `git bisect` command will be used to identify the commit that caused a transition from a pass to a fail.

 gee assumes that the provided command will fail at the head revision.
 If this is not the case, the behavior of this command is undefined.